rixth/customSelect/README.md

 * getVal: fetch the widget's value (it's a string for a single select, or an array for a multi select).
 You should probably just call .val() directly on your native browser select.
 * friendlyVal: return the display value (or array of values) that the user actually selects from, rather than the value="" attribute
 * reload: if you want to add or remove items in the widget, manipulate the native browser select then call this method.
 It'll refresh the items that appear in the dropdown.
+* setCustomRangeError(string): lets you set a validation error in your customrangechange event handlers
 * destroy: remove the pretty widget, unbind events and show the original select
 * disable: disable the widget, close the popup if it is open, do not allow it to be opened
 * enable: allow interaction with the widget after disabling it